 is a medication used for the treatment of certain digestive disorders, including ulcers.
 Famotidine may also be prescribed for inflammation of the stomach or esophagus, and for reflux.
 For:

-Dogs & Cats Benefits: Treats or helps manage digestive disorders such as gastric or duodenal ulcers Reduces gastric acid produced in the stomach It is also used to treat gastritis and reflux conditions How it works:
+Benefits Treats or helps manage digestive disorders such as gastric or duodenal ulcers Reduces gastric acid produced in the stomach It is also used to treat gastritis and reflux conditions

 Famotidine blocks the action of histamine in the stomach.
 Histamine is a chemical released by the body that, in the stomach, causes more acid to be produced.
 By blocking histamine in the stomach, Famotidine reduces the amount of acid produced.